GregOnNet/-deprecated-dotfiles/README.md

 #### quick-git

-quick-git is a rub gem called [git-shizzle](https://github.com/agross/git_shizzle).
+quick-git is a ruby gem called [git-shizzle](https://github.com/agross/git_shizzle).
 It contains really confortable console helpers to deal more granular with new or manipulated files.

 | alias         | description                                  |
 | ------------- |:---------------------------------------------|